-The Las Vegas jewelry show season injected some confidence back into the diamond trade, despite a drop in attendance.
-Beyond the trading prospects for buyers and suppliers, last week’s shows provided a snapshot of the diamond and jewelry market.
+The Las Vegas jewelry show season injected some confidence back into the diamond trade, wrote Rapaport.

-1. Trading Stable but No Urgency to Buy
+1. Trading is Stable but No Urgency to Buy

 The market is functioning, and there is some confidence in US demand.
-Significantly, jewelers are adapting to shifts in consumer trends more than they were a year ago.
+Significantly, jewelers are adapting to shifts in consumer trends.

 2. Suppliers Stuck with Inventory